ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Azure Active Directory |  | x | 24 hours
 eDiscovery activities in Office 365 Security & Compliance Center | x | x | 30 minutes

-At the time of writing, audit logging is not enabled by default and must be turned on first in the Office 365 Security & Compliance Center before user or administrator activities can be audited.
+Audit logging is not enabled by default and must be turned on first in the Microsoft 365 Compliance Center before user or administrator activities can be audited.

 Auditing and Logging Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Unified Audit Logging | Enabled<br>One-year retention | To provide visibility into the actions being undertaken within the Office 365 environment.
+Unified Audit Logging | Enabled<br>10-year retention | To provide visibility into the actions being undertaken within the Microsoft 365 environment.

 ## Exchange Online protection